FrontlineSMS-Credit/dummycash/README.markdown

 ### Transport protocol
 * calls to the API should be made with HTTP GET because it's easy to implement and debug
-* authentication should be performed on every transaction comparing the params 'u' and 'p' to the service's fixed username and password
+* authentication should be performed on every transaction comparing the params `u` and `p` to the service's fixed username and password
 * variable values should be URL encoded
 * responses should be JSON objects or strings as defined in *Methods* section